PySimpleGUI/PySimpleGUI/readme.md

 `Demo HowDoI.py` - An amazing little application.
 Acts as a front-end to HowDoI.
 This one program could forever change how you code.
 It does searches on Stack Overflow and returns the CODE found in the best answer for your query.

 ## Fun Stuff
+Here are some things to try if you're bored or want to further customize

+**Random colors**
+To set a button or text to a random color, use the string `'random'` as the color value.
+You can also call `PySimpleGUI.GetRandomColor`.
+To get a random color pair call `PySimpleGUI.GetRandomColorPair`.
+This returns a tuple containing a random color and that color's compliment. sprint
+Call `PySimpleGUI.sprint` to "print" to a scrolled Text Box.
+This is simply a function pointing to

+**Task Bar Icon**
+Call `PySimpleGUI.SetGlobalIcon` to change the icon shown on the Windows Task Bar and on the program's Task Bar in the upper left corner.

+**Button Color**
+To change the button color globally call `PySimpleGUI.SetButtonColor`.
+Removes need to specify in every form or button call if you have a single button color for all buttons.

 ## Known Issues
 While not an "issue" this is a *stern warning*